DEPARTMENT OF BUSINESS

 Snoddon, Tracy, BA (Western), MA (Queen’s), PhD (Alberta).
 Public sector economics and industrial organization.

 Admission to the MBA program is competitive and is based on the following criteria:Successful applicants to the program will be required to attend an orientation workshop as part of their entry into the program.
 Details of this workshop can be obtained from the MBA Office.

 A bachelor's degree or equivalent from a university or college of recognized standing with a minimum of a second-class honours or a B standing in the final year of the undergraduate program.
 Evidence of quantitative skills, normally by successful completion of an undergraduate course in calculus, statistics or an acceptable score on the quantitative section of the GMAT.
 Normally two years of full-time work experience or six co-op work terms.
 Letters of reference.
 Normally one academic and two professional references are required.
 Applicants whose language of instruction during the undergraduate degree was other than English must furnish evidence of proficiency in English, prior to admission.
 A minimum score of 550 on the Test of English as a Foreign Language (TOEFL) or its equivalent is required.

-Waterloo Programs: February 1 for international students, May 1 for all other applicants.
+On-Campus Programs: February 1 for visa students, May 1 for all other applicants.